Hwiman Chung, Ph.D. – Professor – Department Head

 Darren Phillips, M.A. – College Assistant Professor and Publisher of Kokopelli

-Darren Phillips earned his bachelor’s degree in journalism from San José State University and his M.A. in journalism from the University of Missouri.
+Darren Phillips received a bachelor’s degree in journalism from San José State University and an M.A. in journalism from the University of Missouri.
 He also holds a certificate in multimedia storytelling from Maine Media College in Rockport, Maine.
-Phillips worked professionally for 20 years as an editorial photographer, reporter and copy editor.
-Phillips worked for newspapers in California, New York and South Africa before arriving at NMSU in 2001, where he spent 15 years as the chief photographer on staff in the University Communications and Marketing Services department.
+Mr. Phillips worked professionally for 20 years as an editorial photographer, reporter and copy editor.
+He worked for newspapers in California, New York and South Africa before arriving at NMSU in 2001, where he spent 15 years as the chief photographer on staff in the University Communications and Marketing Services department.
 His work has appeared in publications across the U.S. and abroad including The Washington Post, USA Today, Newsweek, Sports Illustrated, Nature and Forbes.
-Phillips teaches courses in multimedia, media design, news writing and news editing, and serves as the faculty adviser and publisher for Kokopelli, an online news publication produced by NMSU journalism students.
+Mr. Phillips teaches courses in multimedia, media design, news writing and news editing, and serves as the faculty adviser and publisher for Kokopelli, an online news publication produced by NMSU journalism students.

 Tel: (575) 646-2260